-Replacing belts on your mower is like replacing tires on your car, there’s only so many miles in them.
+Replacing belts on your mower is like replacing tires on your car, there are only so many miles in them.
 Replacing a deck belt can be a challenge, especially if the mower throws the belt and you don’t know the routing, but we’ll get it figured out!

 Deck types vary, some are easy to work on, some not so much.
 It’s important to check over the deck looking for any damaged or loose components, especially if your old belt was damaged and not just worn out.
 You don’t want to damage the new belt needlessly.

-A tension-ed belt, is a deck drive belt that is always tight on the pulleys.
-Push button blade engage type mowers usually run an always tension-ed belt.
-Replacing it will require man handling the belt on to the side of the crank pulley, then turning the crank pulley clockwise by hand until the belt slips on.
+A tension-ed belt is a deck drive belt that is always tight on the pulleys.
+Push-button blade engages type mowers usually run an always tension-ed belt.
+Replacing it will require manhandling the belt onto the side of the crank pulley, then turning the crank pulley clockwise by hand until the belt slips on.

-If your mower has a lever then you likely have a slack belt which is then tension-ed by moving the blade engage lever.
-This type belt is easier to replace and will take no time at all.
+If your mower has a lever then you likely have a slack belt which is then tensioned by moving the blade to engage the lever.
+This type of belt is easier to replace and will take no time at all.

-Tensioned – This type belt is always tight on the pulleys.
+Tensioned – This type of belt is always tight on the pulleys.

-Un-Tensioned – This type belt setup is slack on the pulleys until you engage the blades.
+Un-Tensioned – This type of belt setup is slack on the pulleys until you engage the blades.